When to Renew Car Insurance: What to Expect and How to Save

 blueCheck icon

-Coverage limits can shift at renewal without notice, so always check your declarations page for limit changes, not just the premium.
+Coverage limits can shift at renewal without notice.
+Always check your declarations page for limit changes, not just the new premium amount.

 When Should You Renew Car Insurance?

-Act during the 30 to 45 day window before your policy expires.
-That's when your renewal notice arrives and you still have time to compare quotes and switch without a coverage gap.
+Act during the 30 to 45 day grace period before your policy expires.
+This period, called the renewal window, begins when your renewal notice arrives and ends on your policy expiration date.
+That time is your best chance to compare quotes and switch insurers without a coverage gap.

-Renewal happens automatically every six or 12 months.
+Auto-renewal happens every six or 12 months.
+Your current insurer will automatically continue your car insurance coverage unless you take action.
 Your rate, coverage limits and policy terms are all open to change at that point.
-Drivers who accept the renewal without shopping can end up paying more than new customers at competing insurers, and that gap grows with each term they stay.
-If your situation has changed, renewal is your natural opening to find a better-matched policy.
+Drivers who accept the renewal without shopping can pay more than new customers at competing insurers, and that price gap grows with each term they stay without comparing.
+If your situation has changed, renewal is the right time to find a better-matched policy.

 Insurers reprice using updated risk models, regional claims data and inflation figures.
 You don't need to file a claim to see a higher bill.
-Know what renewal does and doesn't lock in to make a smarter decision every term.
+Know what renewal does and doesn't lock in before you accept the new terms.

 How to Handle Your Car Insurance Renewal

 Your renewal notice arrives 30 to 45 days before your policy expires.
-Five steps protect you from overpaying or ending up underinsured: review the notice line by line, compare quotes from at least three insurers, check your discounts, decide whether to renew or switch and confirm your new policy in writing.
+Five steps keep you from overpaying or ending up underinsured.

 1. 1